VolkanSah/Custom-Fields-Eraser/README.md

-# Custom-Fields-Manager for your WordPress website
+# Custom-Fields-Manager for WordPress

-Delete custom fields in your WordPress database
+## Overview

-This plugin adds a new "Custom Fields" menu item in the WordPress admin menu.
-When the user clicks on it, the plugin displays a list of all custom fields in the database, excluding some internal fields like _edit_last and _edit_lock.
+The Custom-Fields-Manager plugin adds a new "Custom Fields" menu item in the WordPress admin menu.
+It provides an interface to list and delete custom fields from the WordPress database, excluding some internal fields like `_edit_last` and `_edit_lock`.

+**Important:** This plugin is designed for experienced administrators.
+The list of custom fields can be very long, and the initial load time might be significant depending on the number of custom fields.

+## Features

+- **Custom Fields Management:** View and delete custom fields from the WordPress database.
+- **Permission Verification:** Ensures that only users with `manage_options` capability can access the plugin's functionalities.
+- **Input Sanitization:** Utilizes `sanitize_text_field()` to sanitize the `$meta_key` before it is used in SQL queries or displayed.
+- **WordPress Functions:** Employs WordPress functions like `$wpdb->get_results()` and `$wpdb->delete()` to handle database interactions securely.
+- **AJAX Security:** Uses `check_ajax_referer()` to validate the security token (Nonce) for AJAX requests.

+## Installation

+1. Download the plugin and upload it to the `/wp-content/plugins/` directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+## Usage

+1. After activation, navigate to the "Custom Fields" menu item in the WordPress admin menu.
+2. The plugin will display a list of all custom fields in the database.
-For each custom field, the plugin provides a "Delete" button that allows you to remove the custom field from the database.
+3. For each custom field, you will find a "Delete" button that allows you to remove the custom field from the database.

-To use this plugin, simply install and activate it in your WordPress site.
-Then, go to the "Custom Fields" menu item in the admin menu to manage your custom fields.

-### erledigt

-    Überprüfung der Berechtigungen: Die Funktionen custom_fields_manager_menu() und load_custom_fields_callback() / delete_custom_field_callback() prüfen, ob der Benutzer die erforderlichen Berechtigungen (in diesem Fall manage_options) hat, bevor sie ausgeführt werden.

-    Sanitisierung der Eingaben: Die Funktion sanitize_text_field() wird verwendet, um den $meta_key zu bereinigen, bevor er in SQL-Abfragen oder bei der Anzeige verwendet wird.

-    Verwendung von WordPress-Funktionen: Anstatt direkt auf die Datenbank zuzugreifen, werden WordPress-Funktionen wie $wpdb->get_results() und $wpdb->delete() verwendet, die automatisch Sicherheitsmaßnahmen wie Escaping und Vorbereitung der Abfragen durchführen.

-    Verwendung von AJAX-Sicherheitsmaßnahmen: Die AJAX-Funktionen verwenden check_ajax_referer(), um die Gültigkeit des Sicherheitstokens (Nonce) zu überprüfen, bevor sie ausgeführt werden.
+## Security Features

+1. **Permission Verification:**
+    - Functions such as `custom_fields_manager_menu()`, `load_custom_fields_callback()`, and `delete_custom_field_callback()` check if the user has the required `manage_options` capability before execution.

+2. **Sanitization of Inputs:**
+    - The function `sanitize_text_field()` is used to clean the `$meta_key` before using it in SQL queries or displaying it.

+3. **WordPress Functions:**
+    - Instead of direct database access, WordPress functions like `$wpdb->get_results()` and `$wpdb->delete()` are used, which inherently apply security measures such as escaping and query preparation.

+4. **AJAX Security Measures:**
+    - AJAX functions use `check_ajax_referer()` to verify the validity of the security token (Nonce) before execution.

+## Notes

+- This plugin is intended for experienced WordPress administrators.
+- The list of custom fields can be extensive, leading to longer load times on the first call.

+## Contributing

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Create a new Pull Request.

+## License

+This plugin is licensed under the [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html).

+## Support

+For support and feature requests, please open an issue on the [GitHub repository](https://github.com/your-repository).